 Machu Picchu access rules

 Your visit to Machu Picchu will be unforgettable.
-But there are a number of access rules and limitations to take into account when visiting this beautiful Inca ruin.
+But there are a number of access rules and limitations to take into account when visiting this beautiful Inca ruins.
 These restrictions are meant to protect this UNESCO World Heritage site.
 The following restrictions apply from the 1st of July of 2017.

 - Morning shift 06.00 – 12.00: S/.
 152 soles.
 Children up to 12 years old S/.
 70.